woman suffering morning sickness misery

 What Causes Morning Sickness?

-The fact that morning sickness is often misunderstood is really no surprise, given that we literally have not figured out exactly what causes morning sickness.
-Despite the fact that so many women experience it and it is a fundamental process that perpetuates the human race, it remains a mystery.
+The fact that morning sickness is often misunderstood is no surprise, given that we have not figured out exactly what causes morning sickness.
+Even though so many women experience it and it is a fundamental process that perpetuates the human race, it remains a mystery.

 There are theories, but no one can say for sure what causes morning sickness for some women.

 There are also theories associating a healthy pregnancy with increased morning sickness.
 But again, this is not always the case.
-There are many women who have perfectly healthy pregnancies, and no morning sickness at all.
+Many women have perfectly healthy pregnancies and no morning sickness at all.

 Resources to Help Women Struggling with Morning Sickness?